SashaD826/Portfolio/README.md

 ### 📕 Book Recommender
   **Description:** The Book Recommender is a Python-based application that suggests books based on a user's favorite book, using a relatively large database of books and their ratings.
 It analyzes book attributes like title, author and returns a list of recommended books that were chosen according to their correlation with the user's favorite book.
 The system handles errors for invalid inputs, incomplete book titles and typos.

-   **Problem:** The dataset is relatively large, the same book can have variations in its book titles.
+   **Obstacles:** The dataset is relatively large, the same book can have variations in its book titles.

    **Goal:** A user-friendly Python application that delivers personalized book recommendations based on a user's favorite book.
 The highly tunable system features robust error handling for invalid inputs.